Remembering Robin van Persie’s incredible World Cup diving header

-Should Silva try to slot the shot underneath the standing Jasper Cillessen rather than chip him, Spain could have easily led 2-0 at half-time, controlling the psychological advantage, and what unfolded after the break may not have happened.
+Should Silva have tried to slot the shot underneath the standing Jasper Cillessen rather than chip him, Spain could have easily led 2-0 at half-time, controlling the psychological advantage and what unfolded after the break may not have happened.

 During his stints at Arsenal and Manchester United, Van Persie was always known as a clinical finisher.
 Whether it was a volley from 20 yards or a strike from an acute angle, his ambition and technique were commendable.

-His swagger is characteristic a lot of people with his ability share, but he had a joker-like grin on his face whenever he did something unbelievable on a football pitch.
+His swagger is a characteristic that lots of people with his ability share, but he had a joker-like grin on his face whenever he did something unbelievable on a football pitch.

 Speaking of which, let’s get to this goal.

-The best strikers in the modern game make run after run after run, most of which end with them being ignored for a more conservative option.
-It’s a thankless task the majority of time, but occasionally it gets rewarded.
+The best strikers in the modern game make run after run, most of which end with them being ignored for a more conservative option.
+It’s a thankless task most of the time but, occasionally, it gets rewarded.

-Evaluating his movement for this particular goal, you can see as Daley Blind gets the ball on the left touchline near midfield, RVP is situated between left-back Jordi Alba and centre-back Sergio Ramos.
+Evaluating his movement for this particular goal you can see, as Daley Blind gets the ball on the left touchline near midfield, Van Persie is situated between left-back Jordi Alba and centre-back Sergio Ramos.

 Surprisingly not being tracked by either player, he calls for the ball to be played over the top and behind toward the box.